Platform: Playstation 2 Release Date: Cancelled Genre: First Person Shooter Publisher: Fox Interactive, Electronic Arts Developer: Check Six

 Why It Was Cancelled

 In April 2002, EA confirmed Aliens Colonial Marines was coming out in November 2002 but a month or so later, EA said that the game was on hold and was no longer being developed.
 Electronic Arts officially cancelled ACM in October 2002 and said “there were no plans to pick up its development in the future”.
-The official reason as to why it was cancelled is still not known but according to another source, the game “failed to attain a satisfactory gameplay experience.”
-In other words, it wasn’t running well on the PS2 hardware.
-As stated in an IGN article, the game had a slow frame-rate at E3 and I’m guessing the developers couldn’t solve that problem which is why it was cancelled.
+The official reason as to why it was cancelled is still not known but we believe the game was suffering development problems on the Playstation 2 hardware.
+In IGN’s E3 Preview, they noted that the game had some framerate issues:

 The game moves a slow framerate right now, but the controls were imminently better than in Alien Resurrection, with quick response and rapid turnaround times.
 I was glad to finally play a game that played like the movies, and that is also good.
 Now they just have to speed the game up to 60 fps, speed up and tune the controls and work story-based scripts into the game, hopefully like in Half-Life of Red Faction, and they’ll have a hit on their hands.

 Check Six only ever released one game and it was Spyro: Enter the Dragonfly which they co-developed with Equinoxe Digital Entertainment.
 The game was released in November 2002 to negative reviews.
 Many critics noted the serious framerate problems as well as technical issues.
 A second title was planned but cancelled after the negative reviews.
 Check Six also had to pay Universal a fee for violating a contract and the financial impact led to the closure of Check Six and Equinoxe.